anthem53/AutoActivityManager/README.md

 + To execute python code at every N days
 + To add new window for register every day or every N days.
 + To find good model for day system
-+ To make it possible to execute EXE file

 # Done List from TO DO LIST